Since 1974, the U.S. EPA has set national safety standards for over 80 contaminants that may be found in drinking water.

 Arizona's drinking water rules are located in Title 18, Chapter 4, of the Arizona Administrative Code (18 A.A.C.
 4).
-The Department has been working with stakeholders on a major revision of 18 A.A.C.
-4 for the past few years.
-The impetus for the rulemaking is to maintain Arizona's primary enforcement authority of the Safe Drinking water Act, pursuant to A.R.S. §49-353(A)(2)(a), which states that ADEQ shall develop rules that meet "[t]he requirements established by the United States environmental protection agency for state primary enforcement responsibility of the safe drinking water act, including the requirements of 40 Code of Federal Regulations parts 141 and 142."
+ADEQ adopted the federal rules in order to maintain Arizona's primary enforcement authority of the Safe Drinking Water Act.
+The impetus for the rulemaking is to maintain Arizona's primary enforcement authority of the Safe Drinking Water Act, pursuant to A.R.S. §49-353(A)(2)(a), which requires ADEQ to create rules that implement the federal safe drinking water program.

 The notice of final rulemaking is made available by the Arizona Secretary of State - Arizona Administrative Register (AAR)